DaisySeo/Algo/README.md

 ### Daisy is Solving Algorithm Problems...
 - using: Python3
-- problems from: Programmers, LeetCode
+- problems from: Programmers, LeetCode, BaekJoon